OneFolderApp/OneFolder/README.md

   - Improved thumbnail updates when files change.
   - Tag editor can be moved to the side in the main gallery.
   - Find tags with the contextual menu in tag editor.
+  - Adjustable padding for thumbnails in the gallery.
   - and more.

 Thanks to the developers and the community for your hard work! ❤️